-- Add few drops of different colors into the glaze and stir them with a toothpick or a thin straw in order to swirl the color creating a marble effect
+- Add few drops of different colours into the glaze and stir them with a toothpick or a thin straw in order to swirl the colour creating a marble effect

 - Sink the top part of the doughnut into the glaze.
 Repeat this few times, so that the glaze stick on the doughnut

-- Once glazed, place them back on a cooling rack, so that the droplets of color will not dry out on the base of the muffin
+- Once glazed, place them back on a cooling rack, so that the droplets of colour will not dry out on the base of the muffin

 - Dust with the glitter before the glaze has time to harden.